 The mission of SLATE Art is to create opportunities for people to live, work, and engage with art that delights and stimulates the mind and senses, inspires creativity and innovation, and expresses our clients’ individual taste and values.

 SLATE Art offers the talents and 30+ years of combined experience of Principals Shelley Barry and Danielle Fox in one full-service art agency.
-Shelley and Danielle are supported by Associates Robin Reiners (Business Development, Project Management, and Lake Tahoe Representative), Winifred Day (Project Management), Jillian Piccirilli (Gallery and Business Manager), Jennifer Kesseler (Associate and External Exhibitions Coordinator), and Mariah Llacuna (Associate).
+Shelley and Danielle are supported by Jillian Piccirilli (Gallery and Business Manager), Jennifer Kesseler (Associate and External Exhibitions Coordinator), Mariah Llacuna (Associate), Robin Reiners (Business Development, Project Management, and Lake Tahoe Representative), Tameca Carr (Corporate Art Associate), and Winifred Day (Project Management).

 Danielle Fox (Principal Partner and Managing Member, Slate Art LLC) has over twenty years of experience as an art historian (PhD, Northwestern University), writer, editor, independent curator, Deputy Director of Business Development at Sothebys in London, and communications and project manager for Artakt Art consulting in London.
 She brings an understanding of the international art market; experience working with galleries, auction houses, and private clients; and five years working in the interior design field, which gives her a special understanding of the important role that art often plays in broader architectural and design programs.
 Danielle founded SLATE contemporary gallery in Oakland in 2009, and SLATE Art Consulting with Shelley Barry in 2013.
 These positions allow her to develop relationships with artists all over the Bay Area, to curate over sixty-five temporary exhibitions in both gallery and office environments, to advise both commercial and private clients regarding permanent acquisitions, and sales at auction.
 In addition to her work with SLATE Art, she is a member of the San Francisco Art Dealers Association, Art Table, and Oakland Art Murmur’s Advisory Council.